FOLLOW US

 Medical care in Costa Rica is of a generally high standard.
 Ambulance services in remote areas may vary.
 Only initial emergency medical treatment is available without charge for visitors.
 Subsequent treatment will be charged.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-FCDO has a list of English-speaking doctors in Costa Rica.
+FCDO has a list of medical providers in Costa Rica where some staff will speak English.

 Travel and mental health